GabeScott/standard-works-vault/General Conference/2000 October - Sharing the Gospel.md

 # Sharing the Gospel

-*By Robert C. Oaks - Of the Seventy*
+By Elder Robert C. Oaks - *Of the Seventy*

 *Given in the October session of the 2000 General Conference*

+>*Given the importance of the message, the help offered by the Spirit, the number of the missionaries and the size of the field that is ready to harvest, 300,000 new converts per year is not nearly enough.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2000/10/sharing-the-gospel?lang=eng)

-I thrill to hear the prophet stand at this pulpit and declare how he sees the work of the Lord rolling forth to fill the earth like that stone, cut without hands, that Daniel saw in his vision (see Dan.
-2:34–35).
+I thrill to hear the prophet stand at this pulpit and declare how he sees the work of the Lord rolling forth to fill the earth like that stone, cut without hands, that Daniel saw in his vision (see [[Daniel 2.34|Dan.
+2:34–35]][[Daniel 2.35|]]).

 This work is driven by the Spirit of the Lord and through the operation of priesthood authority given to man.
-But it moves forward on the wheels of missionary work by those who have responded to the Lord’s call to “go ye into all the world, and preach the gospel to every creature” (Mark 16:15).
+But it moves forward on the wheels of missionary work by those who have responded to the Lord’s call to “go ye into all the world, and preach the gospel to every creature” ([[Mark 16.15|Mark 16:15]]).

 The gospel of Jesus Christ with all of its purity, beauty, and simplicity has been restored to the earth in these latter days through the great prophet of this dispensation, Joseph Smith.